-If you are starting to depreciate property in 1995, you may wish to use Publication 946.
+For more information about depreciation, get Publication 946.
 It contains a detailed discussion of MACRS and its depreciation methods.

 Business Expenses

 The current operating costs of running your business are known as business expenses.
 These are costs you do not have to capitalize or include in the cost of goods sold.